Iankulani/spyk3_phish/README.md

 * Implement behavior-based detection (e.g., a Slack bot that suddenly runs whoami)

-* Train users to report any unsolicited chat-based requests for credentials or code execution.
+* Train users to report any unsolicited chat-based requests for credentials or code execution.# How to clone the repo

-# Conclusion
-spyk3_phish is a powerful reminder that security awareness must extend beyond email.
-When studied ethically, it transforms from a theoretical threat into a practical lesson in detection, response, and resilient system design.

-# How to clone the repo
 ```bash
 git clone https://github.com/Iankulani/spyk3_phish.git
 cd spyk3_phish
 ```

 # How to run

 ```bash
 python spyk3_phish.py
 ```

+# Conclusion
+spyk3_phish is a powerful reminder that security awareness must extend beyond email.
+When studied ethically, it transforms from a theoretical threat into a practical lesson in detection, response, and resilient system design.